-Practical things to consider when you're having radiotherapy
+Practical things to consider before you start radiotherapy

-There are some things that it might help to consider before you begin radiotherapy treatment.
+There are some things to think about before you start your radiotherapy.

 Back to top